borkdude/advent-of-cljc/README.md

 PRs welcome.
 Make a new solution file with the `new` script:

-    script/new 2017 1 borkdude
+    script/new 2017 1 username

-and fill in the details.
+where `username` is your Github or Bitbucket username.
+Then fill in the soluton in the file.

 Make sure the tests for your solution pass with the `test-one` script.